Hungry Healthy Happy

 • Put 1 Aubergine (eggplant), 2 Bell peppers, 2 Carrot, 1 Courgette (zucchini), and 1 Leek into a food processor using the chopping attachment and chop them up.
 You can chop by hand, but a food processor will save you time.

-• Put all of the the chopped vegetables, 800 g Chopped tomatoes, 4 Garlic clove (crushed), 6 tablespoon Balsamic vinegar, 200 ml Vegetable stock, 2 tablespoon Dried oregano and 1 pinch Sea salt and black pepper into your slow cooker bowl and cook on high for 4 hours or low for 6 hours.
+• Put all of the the chopped vegetables, 800 g Chopped tomatoes, 4 Garlic clove (crushed), 6 tablespoon Balsamic vinegar, 200 ml Vegetable stock, 2 tablespoon Dried oregano and 1 pinch Sea salt and ground black pepper into your slow cooker bowl and cook on high for 4 hours or low for 6 hours.

 • Leave the sauce to cool and then pour it into food processor in small batches and blend the sauce until smooth, or leave chunks if you prefer.